Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels

-Biometric and physical identifiers can be used as information sources for {secret-key-based} authentications.
-Examples of biometric identifiers are fingerprints, irises, faces, etc.\ \cite{jian2009}, and physical identifiers could be physical unclonable functions (PUFs), which make use of the randomness property of intrinsic manufacturing variations of the integrated circuit to {produce} source sequences \cite{bohm2012}.
-Some well-known PUFs include, but not limited to ring oscillator PUF, static random access memory PUF, arbiter PUF, and so forth \cite{herder2014}.
-Though the {generating} processes are different, biometric data and PUFs have many common aspects, and nearly all assumptions and analyses for biometric identifiers can be applied to PUFs \cite{gunluphd}.
-Secret-key agreement with biometric or physical identifiers, called {\em authentication system} in this paper, are generally designed to perform private authentication of users or devices based on secret keys generated from the identifiers. {As the authentication is done on demand, it is safer and cheaper compared to key storage in non-volatile memories \cite{pappu2001}, \cite{puf2003}}.
-Observing a measurement or output of the source sequence via a channel in {the} enrollment phase, {the} encoder generates a pair of {a} {\em secret key} and {\em helper data}.
-The helper data is shared with the decoder via a noiseless public channel to assist the reconstruction of the secret key.
+A block diagram related to the data flows of an authentication system with PUFs is illustrated in Figure\ \ref{model-intro}, and the system consists of two phases, i.e., enrollment (top) and authentication (bottom) phases.
+In the enrollment phase, observing a measurement of the source sequence via a channel, which is assumed to be noise-free in some previous studies, the encoder generates a pair of {\em secret key} and {\em helper data}.
+The helper data is shared with the decoder via a noiseless public channel to assist in the reconstruction of the secret key\footnote{It is assumed that the secret key is stored in a secure database whose location is unknown to an eavesdropper; however, the eavesdropper eavesdrops on the helper data from the public database, which can be thought of as a public channel connecting the encoder and decoder, and utilizes it to examine the statistical behavior of the secret key.}.
 In the authentication phase, the decoder estimates the secret key using the helper data and another measurement observed through a channel in this phase \cite{itw3}, \cite{lhp}.
-In this {paper}, the channels in the enrollment and authentication phases are called the {\em enrollment channels} (ECs) and {\em authentication channels} (ACs), respectively.
+In this paper, the channels in the enrollment and the authentication phases are called the {\em enrollment channel} (EC) and {\em authentication channel} (AC), respectively.
+EC and AC are modeled to represent the noises added to the identifiers during the enrollment and authentication phases, respectively.

+Relevant practical applications of the system described above include biometrics-based access control systems \cite{rane2016}, fuzzy extractor schemes \cite{dodis2008}, \cite{romero2023}, and field-programmable gate array (FPGA) based key generation with PUFs for IoT device authentication \cite{ANANDAKUMAR2021}.
+As a connection to physical layer security, PUFs are deployed to assist with key generation in poor scattering environments to enhance the randomness of bit sequences extracted from wireless channels, and it has been demonstrated that a higher secret-key generation rate is realizable \cite{Tasneem2023}.